mmatschiner/tutorials/analysis_of_introgression_with_chromosome_length_alignments/README.md

 			Rscript get_min_ess.r ${i} | tail -n 1
 		done

-* Remove the directories of all blocks with ESS values below 100:
+	You should see that the minimum ESS value of only few analyses is below 200.

+* For a more thorough investigation, we could selectively resume those MCMC chains that had ESS values below 200.
+A simpler solution, however, that we are going to use here, is to completely remove those alignment blocks with particularly low ESS values.
+To remove the directories of all blocks with ESS values below 100, use the following set of commands:

 		for i in alignment_blocks_filtered/*/*.log
 		do